Shuttle/shuttle-esb/full-configuration.md

 | `compressionAlgorithm`		| empty	(no compression)	| The name of the compression algorithm to use when sending messages.
 Out-of-the-box there is a GZip compression implementation (class `GZipCompressionAlgorithm` with name 'GZip'). |
 | `encryptionAlgorithm`			| empty	(no entryption)		| The name of the encryption algorithm to use when sending messages.
 Out-of-the-box there is a Triple DES implementation (class TripleDesEncryptionAlgorithm and name '3DES'). |

 Use the `queueFactories` tag to configure how you would like to locate queue factories.
 By default the current `AppDomain` is scanned for implementations of `IQueueFactory` along with all assemblies in the base directory (recursively).
+These queue factories have to have a parameterless constructor in order to be instantiated.

 ```xml
 	<queueFactories scan="true|false">